-The Case Study Project comprises the full reinstatement of a significantly fire damaged grade two listed building, working for an insurance company on behalf of a domestic client.
+The Case Study Project comprises of the full reinstatement of a significantly fire damaged, grade two listed building, working for an insurance company on behalf of a domestic client.

 The building required a significant scaffold and temporary roof prior to commencement of any building work and a number of large brick chimneys required substantial propping alongside structural repairs prior to completely removing the fire damaged structure.
 The building received a significant proportion of new oak roof, wall and floor members to replace the fire damaged structure and all carpentry works were completed in keeping with the methods used to construct the original building.